joeya20/FPGA-switch-to-sev-seg/README.md

 3. Break up mux output into 3 4-bit signals, all of which are passed to a 7-segment decoder
 4. The 7-segment decoders convert the value of the 4-bit signals into 8-bit signals that are passed to the 7-segment displays

-Note:
+Notes:
-1. BCD signal is obtained using a combinational process that implements the Double Dabble algorithm
+- BCD signal is obtained using a combinational process that implements the Double Dabble algorithm
-2. The 7-segment decoder is implemented as a LUT
+- The 7-segment decoder is implemented as a LUT